ETFs Defying Gravity: 2025 Flows Surpassed the $1 T Mark

 Key Takeaways

-Active fixed-income ETFs grew at twice the rate of equity ETFs, representing nearly $2 trillion in total assets.
+Fixed-income ETFs are growing at twice the rate of equity ETFs, representing nearly $2.19 trillion in total assets.¹

-By nearly every measure, 2024 was another record-breaking year for the U.S. exchange traded fund (ETF) industry1 on the back of strong equity and fixed-income markets.
+By nearly every measure, 2025 is on track to be another record-breaking year for the U.S. exchange-traded fund (ETF) industry¹ on the back of strong equity and fixed-income markets.

 Investors continued to pour assets into ETFs to diversify portfolios and capitalize on market trends.

-Overall, the U.S. ETF market ended 2024 with over $10 trillion in assets under management.
+The U.S. ETF market is now over $13 trillion in assets under management.

-ETFs represented 33% of the total managed fund industry at year-end.3
+ETFs represented 33% of the total managed fund industry at the end of 2024 and now represent 37%.3,4

 Fixed income, leveraged options, alternatives and digital assets saw sizable inflows.